xo/xo/README.md

 become inconsistent over multiple iterations/generations, mainly due to different naming styles adopted by various developers/database admins over the preceding years.
-Additionally, some components had been written in different languages (Ruby, Java) and had also had drift from the original application and schema.
+Additionally, some components had been written in different languages (Ruby, Java) and had also accumulated significant drift from the original application and schema.
 Simultaneously, a large amount of growth meant that the PHP/Ruby code could no longer efficiently serve the traffic volumes.

-In late 2014/early 2015, a decision was made to unify and strip out certain backend services and to fully isolate the API from the original application, allowing the various parts to instead speak to a common API layer instead of directly to the database, and to build the service layer in Go.
+In late 2014/early 2015, a decision was made to unify and strip out certain backend services and to fully isolate the API from the original application, allowing the various components to instead speak to a common API layer instead of directly to the database, and to build that service layer in Go.

 However, unraveling the old PHP/Ruby/Java code became a relatively large headache as the code, the database, and the API, had all experienced